isl-org/Open3D/docs/tutorial/Advanced/headless_rendering.rst

 This script installs and activates ``py3env``.
 Necessary modules, ``numpy`` and ``matplotlib`` are installed on ``py3env``.

 ..
-Error:: Anaconda users recommended to use this configuration as ``conda install matplotlib`` installs additional modules that is not based on OSMesa.
+Error:: Anaconda users are recommended to use this configuration as ``conda install matplotlib`` installs additional modules that is not based on OSMesa.
 This will make **segmentation fault error** at the runtime.

 Build Open3D with OSMesa